 There are also steps you can take to reduce your chance of infection, such as: Washing your hands often and reminding your healthcare providers to do the sameReminding your healthcare providers to wear gloves or masksNot allowing others to touch your incision

 You will have restrictions on specific activities during your recovery.
 Follow instructions on wound care to prevent infection.
 Your doctor may advise pain medications to ease discomfort.

-It is important to monitor your recovery.
-Alert your doctor to any problems.
-If any of the following occur, call your doctor: Redness, swelling, pain, or bleeding from the woundChest painSwelling in the neckDifficulty swallowingHoarseness that lasts more than a few days or worsensShortness of breathSigns of infection, including fever and chillsJoint pain, fatigue, stiffness, rash, or other new symptoms
+Contact your doctor if your recovery is not progressing as expected or you develop complications, such as: Redness, swelling, pain, or bleeding from the woundChest painSwelling in the neckDifficulty swallowingHoarseness that lasts more than a few days or worsensShortness of breathSigns of infection, including fever and chillsJoint pain, fatigue, stiffness, rash, or other new symptoms

 If you think you have an emergency, call for medical help right away.

 Chamberlain procedure.
 Roswell Park Cancer Institute website.
 Available at:

 https://www.roswellpark.org/glossary/chamberlain-procedure Accessed February 2, 2015.

 Mediastinoscopy and mediastinotomy.
 Merck Manual Professional Version website.
 Available at: http://www.merckmanuals.com/professional/pulmonary-disorders/diagnostic-pulmonary-procedures/mediastinoscopy-and-mediastinotomy.
 Updated September 2013.
 Accessed February 2, 2015.

 Sarcoidosis in adults.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated April 1, 2014.
 Accessed February 2, 2015.